jogit82/flashcards-react-reduxtoolkit/README.md

 - Users can view an individual quiz and flip cards over

-# To Run

-Run `npm start` in the project root and the app will be available on port 3000.

 # State

 The app's state is totally normalized, with slices for topics, quizzes, and cards.

 # Routes

-- `/new-topic` – form to create a new topic
+- `/topic/new` – form to create a new topic
 - `/topics` – index of all topics
 - `/topics/:topicId` – page for an individual topic
-- `/new-quiz` – form to create a new quiz
+- `/quizzes/new` – form to create a new quiz
 - `/quizzes` – index of all quizzes
 - `/quizzes/:quizId` – page for an individual quiz

+# Slices

+Slice 1: Topics
+Slice 2: Quizzes
+Slice 3: Cards

+# To Run

+Run `npm start` in the project root and the app will be available on port 3000.

 # To Test

 1. Create topics
 2. Create quizzes
 3. Visit the page for an individual quiz and flip the cards over

-# Questions

-Is this appropriately scoped?
-Does it have too many features?
-Too few?